simonhamp/cronikl/README.md

 ## Dist

 Just want to install Cronikl?
-You can download the production build here
+A production build will be available soon.

 ## Dev